-The risk of complications is significantly reduced with prompt and proper treatment.
+The risk of complications drops significantly with prompt and proper treatment.
 The longer the person has to wait for treatment, the smaller the chances of making a complete recovery.

-The Office of Rare Diseases classifies Ramsay Hunt Syndrome as a rare disease (fewer than 200,000 cases in the United States).
-The majority of doctors will never come across a case of Ramsay Hunt syndrome during their careers.
+The Office of Rare Diseases classifies Ramsay Hunt Syndrome as a rare disease, with an incidence of around 5 in every 100,000 people in the United States.
+Most doctors will never come across a case of Ramsay Hunt syndrome during their careers.

 Signs and symptoms of Ramsay Hunt syndrome include:

 - loss of taste, or a considerable change in how taste is experienced

 - an often painful red rash, with blisters on the tongue, palate, inner/outer ear, and eardrum

 - one of the eyes may be harder to close

 - facial weakness on the same side as the affected ear

 - facial expressions may be altered, such as a crooked smile

 Individuals over the age of 60 years who have already had chickenpox have a higher risk of developing this syndrome than other age groups.
 Ramsay Hunt syndrome has been known in extremely rare cases to affect children.